-- Young, K. S. (n.d.).
+- Net Addiction. (n.d.).
 When Gaming becomes an Obsession: Help for Parents and their Children to treat Online Gaming Addiction.

 - Owen, N., Healy, G. N., Matthews, C. E. & Dunstan, D. W. (2010).
 Too Much Sitting: The Population-Health Science of Sedentary Behavior.Exercise and Sport Sciences Reviews, 38(3), 105–113.

 - Dunstan, D. W., Salmon, J., Owen, N., Armstrong, T., Zimmet, P. A., Welborn, T. A., Cameron, A. J., Dwyer, T., Jolley, D. & Shaw, J. E. (2005).
 Associations of TV viewing and physical activity with the metabolic syndrome in Australian adults.
 Diabetologia, 48(11), 2254–2261.